Privacy Notice

 We may disclose your personal data to the following categories of recipients:

-• to our suppliers and partners in order for them to help us provide our services to you, this includes;
+• to our suppliers and partners in order for them to help us provide our services to you for example providers of:

-• our IT systems, back office systems and paperless office systems providers to assist us with providing you with an efficient, modern and professional service; and
+• Our IT service providers, and their sub-contractors, who act only on our instructions.
+The IT services provide back-office systems and paperless office systems to assist us with delivering you with an efficient, modern and professional service.

 • to any national and/or international regulatory, enforcement body, government agency or court where we believe disclosure is necessary (i) as a matter of applicable law or regulation (including where we are required by law to provide information to organisations such as HMRC), (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests of those of any other person; and